MA in Women's Studies

 - developing a range of transferable skills.

-The programme is ideally suited to mature students, recent graduates and international students.
+The programme is ideally suited to mature students, recent graduates and international students, see student testimonials on this page.

 Programme Duration and Time Commitment